-Our 15 favorite photo bags for every budget
+Protect your gear on the go with the 15 best camera bags for every budget

 After spending hundreds — if not thousands — of dollars on camera equipment, the last thing you want to do is damage said equipment by not properly storing and transporting it.
-Much like laptop bags, there are thousands of camera bags on the market just waiting to safely house your gear.
-To make your decision easier, we’ve rounded up 15 of our favorite camera bags for photographers of all levels.
+Much like laptop bags, there are thousands of camera bags in the market, just waiting to safely house your gear.
+To make your decision easier, we’ve rounded up the best camera bags for photographers of all levels, at various price points.
 From a rugged backcountry backpack to a luxurious leather messenger, you shouldn’t have trouble finding a bag to fit your needs and your budget.
 (We reference DSLRs in this article, but these bags will also accommodate mirrorless interchangeable lens cameras.)

 Consumer